Skip to main content

 Best Practices

 • Use the bank locking feature available when sharing District Banks with teachers.
-Sharing assessment banks with teachers can ensure teachers throughout the district are giving the same assessment to students, allowing for administrator reports to generate successfully.
+Sharing assessment banks can ensure teachers throughout the district are giving the same assessment to students, allowing for administrator reports to generate successfully.
+We highly recommend using the Locked option to ensure that Administrator Reports are accurate across the schools and district.

 • Create a different District Bank for each IEP that is needed for students.